intel/tcf/doc/09-api.rst

 Common metadata
 ---------------

+- *bios_boot_time* (int): approx time in seconds the system takes to boot before it can be half useful (like BIOS can interact, etc).

+  Considered as zero if missing.

 - *id* (str): name of the target

 - *fullid* (str): Full name of the target that includes the server's